darebrawley/mip653/_projects/assignment04.md

 Use a single band pseudocolor ramp to visualize your chosen kernel density map.

-Create a single map composition with three maps that shows the density of contaminated sites by block and by tract side by side.
+Create a single map composition with three maps that shows the density of contaminated sites by block, by tract, and with a kernel density.
 Use the same geographic extents and scale for each map

 Include on your map composition: